chimbosonic/blog/src/posts/rust-learnings-and-journey.md

 ## Huff-Tree-Tap v0.2.x - Chasing the optimisations

-At this point I was happy with how the code looked but I really wanted to continue improving the performance.
+At this point I was happy with how the code looked, but I really wanted to continue improving the performance.

 To find the slowest parts of my code, I used `cargo flamegraph` to profile my repo.
 It uses Linux's `perf` under the hood to generate these detailed flame-graphs that help visualise the runtime of functions.

 ![Flamegraph](../assets/flamegraph.svg)

 This led me to realise that manipulating strings is very slow.
-When I originally wrote this library, I used `String` to store the bit format encoding as I had found that you could format a `u8`  into its binary representation by just calling `format!("{:b}", x)` .
+When I originally wrote this library, I used `String` to store the bit format encoding as I had found that you could format a `u8` into its binary representation by just calling `format!("{:b}", x)`.

 To optimise this I created a type to represent bits called `Bit` which was `u8`s consisting of 0s and 1s.
 To store a `u8`as a set of `Bit`s, I created a `Vec<Bit>`.
 I then wrote traits for the conversion of `u8` to a `Bit`, `Vec<u8>` to `Vec<Bit>` and vice-versa.
 With `u8` being the smallest byte addressable unit in Rust, this meant my functions were using less memory but also were making no calls to any of the functions from `String`.

 The flame-graphs continued to be super useful in identifying the longest function calls and the hot paths to focus on to improve the performance.